JohnMatthews26/JS-Project/README.md

 ## Technologies
   My initial plan for technologies is the following:
   -  Vanilla JS and jquery for the logic of the fireworks
-  -  Easel.js and HTML5 Canvas for display
+  -  Easel.js and HTML5 Canvas for display.
+Easel.js will be used to create the firework objects and works well with HTML5 Canvas to easily move objects on the canvas by altering the x and y coordinates.
   -  Webpack

   I plan on having the following files in my project:

   - ```firework.js``` This file will use Easel.js to dictate the appearance of the fireworks, and will be responsible for creating firework objects.
   - ```game.js``` This file will import the firework objects, and contains the logic to the fireworks show.
 This includes timing of fireworks, order in which they will go off, starting a new game, etc.
+  - ```fireworks.html``` Will be responsible for rendering the images to the page via the canvas tag.

 # Timeline